Busy. Please wait.

 🗑

-show A society's Collective beliefs, symbols, values, forms of behavior, and social organizations, together with its tools, structures, and artifacts created according to the group's conditions of Life.
+Culture A society's Collective beliefs, symbols, values, forms of behavior, and social organizations, together with its tools, structures, and artifacts created according to the group's conditions of Life.
 Transmitted as a Heritage to succeeding generations and undergoing adoptions, modifications, and changes in the process.
-A collective term for group displaying uniform characteristics
+A collective term for group displaying uniform characteristics show

 🗑